 We have everyone start with a first PR, which makes a small but valuable contribution.
-We ask that everyone starts there, and now that you've got it done, you can build something (a little bit) bigger.
+Now that you've got it done, you can build something (a little bit) bigger.

 We have started adding issues that have been reported by users to the the Issues on GitHub.
 We'll be going back through the backlog to add more of these soon.